masolele/Pantropical_landuse/README.md

 # Pantropical landuse Model Documentation

-This document describes the pantropical land use model used for monitoring land use following deforestation using remote sensing and deep learning.
+This document describes the pantropical land use model used for monitoring land use following deforestation using remote sensing.

 ## Model Overview